standing-on-giants/Lend-or-lose-Loan-Default-prediction-project/README.md

 - One-Hot Encoding for categorical variables
 - Normalization for KNN implementation
 - Feature selection based on correlation analysis
-- Hyperparameter tuning using GridSearchCV
+- Hyperparameter tuning using the GridSearchCV library

   For more information regarding preprocessing and other details, kindly refer the ML_Report.pdf file